 Item Description Install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
-This will install the Thunderbolt software to your computer, and this can be accessed by clicking or double-clicking the icon in the Start screen, Desktop app or notification area of the taskbar.
-Thunderbolt support can be enabled (default) or disabled in the BIOS "Intel (R)Thunderbolt Support (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as instructed in "Thunderbolt Port Driver" on page 6 - 21.
+This will install the driver as install th Thunderbolt support can be enabled (default) or disabled in the BIOS "Intel (R)Thunderbolt Support (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11.
 You can also set the level of security for the Thunderbolt port in the BIOS.
-You can also set the security level of the port in the BIOS (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 10).
+You can also set the security level of the port in the BIOS (see "Security Level (Advanced Menu > Intel(R) Thunderbolt)" on page 5 - 11).
 Plug a ThunderboltTM device into the ThunderboltTM port.
 Some Thunderbolt devices will require their own driver installation at this point.
 Access the Thunderbolt software to view information on device chains.
-The display configuration for the Thunderbolt port can be set up in the BIOS (see "D Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 9). 淡 Ejecting Thunderbolt Devices In order to prevent system problems make sure you do not simply pull the cable out from the Thunderbolt port.
+The display configuration for the Thunderbolt port can be set up in the BIOS (see "Di Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 9).
+Ejecting Thunderbolt Devices In order to prevent system problems make sure you do not simply pull the cable out from the Thunderbolt port.
 The hardware must be ejected safely: Go to the notification area of the taskbar in the Desktop App and click on the Safely Remove Hardware and Eject Media icon.
 Click on Eject "Thunderbolt Device Name".
 When yo u see the "Safe to Remove Hardware" message you can remove the cable.
+Access the Thunderbolt software to view information on device chains.
+The display configuration for the Thunderbolt port can be set up in the BIOS (see Control (Advanced Menu > Advanced Chipset Control)" on page 5 - 9).
+Ejecting Thunderbolt Devices In order to prevent system problems make sure you do not simply pull the cable out from the Thunderbolt port.
+The hardware must be ejected safely: Go to the notification area of the taskbar in the Desktop App and click on the Safely Remove Hardware and Eject Media icon.
+Click on Eject "Thunderbolt Device Name".